A relative version of the Turaev-Viro invariants and the volume of hyperbolic polyhedral 3-manifolds: Abstract

 \section{Abstract}

-We introduce a relative version of the Turaev-Viro invariants for an ideally triangulated compact $3$-manifold with non-empty boundary and a coloring on the edges, and prove that they coincide with the relative Reshetikhin-Turaev invariants\,\cite{BHMV, Li} of the double of the manifold with the link inside it consisting of the double of the edges of the ideal triangulation and with the coloring inherited from the edges.
-When the coloring is zero, the relative Turaev-Viro invariants coincide with the Turaev-Viro invariants\,\cite{TV} of the manifold.
-We also propose the Volume Conjecture for the relative Turaev-Viro invariants whose asymptotic behavior is related to the volume of the manifold in the hyperbolic polyhedral metric\,\cite{Luo, LY} with singular locus the edges and cone angles determined by the coloring, and prove the conjecture in the case that the cone angles are sufficiently small.
-This suggests an approach of solving the Volume Conjecture for the Turaev-Viro invariants proposed by Chen-Yang\,\cite{CY} for hyperbolic $3$-manifold with totally geodesic boundary.
+We define a relative version of the Turaev-Viro invariants for an ideally triangulated compact $3$-manifold with non-empty boundary and a coloring on the edges, generalizing the Turaev-Viro invariants\,\cite{TV} of the manifold.
+We also propose the Volume Conjecture for these invariants whose asymptotic behavior is related to the volume of the manifold in the hyperbolic polyhedral metric\,\cite{Luo, LY} with singular locus the edges and cone angles determined by the coloring, and prove the conjecture in the case that the cone angles are sufficiently small.
+This suggests an approach of solving the Volume Conjecture for the Turaev-Viro invariants proposed by Chen-Yang\,\cite{CY} for hyperbolic $3$-manifolds with totally geodesic boundary.